WPChill/strong-testimonials/readme.txt

 * **Views** will be easier to configure than the shortcode.
 * **No Conflict mode** for page builders that I haven't found workarounds for yet.
+* More size options for the Featured Image.
 * An option to assign the initial list order based on a sorted column like Date or Title.
 * An option to completely reset the list order.
 * A category filter in the admin list.